Get quotes from these home insurance providers and more.

-If are looking for listed building insurance, you may find it harder to find a cheap home cover policy.
+If you are looking for listed buildings insurance, you may find it harder to find a cheap home cover policy.

 Most listed buildings are over 100 years old, and need to be restored using traditional materials if damaged, which can be very expensive.
-Therefore,if your property is classed as a grade 2 listed building, insurance companies will see the potential for a big payout and so charge more for cover.
+Therefore, if your property is classed as a grade 2 listed building, listed building insurance providers will see the potential for a big payout and so charge more for cover.

-There are three grades of listed property you can insure:
+There are three grades of listed property you can insure with listed buildings insurance: